Salt watercolors is such a fun process-oriented art activity for little kids that we did it again with the art group!

 Here’s how we did it, plus photos of the kids creating, as well as the finished salt watercolor artworks.

 - Poster board (or mat board)*

 *Use mat board, poster board, or even cardboard as regular paper will buckle under all the glue, salt, and watercolors.

 **We like to use liquid watercolors for this activity.
 If you don’t have any, you can make your own with watered-down food coloring or watered-down tube watercolors.

-1. First, squeeze glue onto mat board or poster board (regular paper will buckle) in any design desired.
+1. First, squeeze glue onto poster board in any design desired.
 These kids used abstract designs but older children might enjoy drawing pictures with the glue.

-Some children, especially younger ones, will want to scrub the design with their paintbrush which is okay too —it'll just have a different finished look.
+Some children, especially younger ones, will want to scrub the design with their paintbrush which is okay too—it’ll just have a different finished look (like the artwork above).

 Here are some of the other finished salt watercolors ::